brettjrea/Armhf_ChromeOS_Crouton_Ubuntu_Wordpress_Apache_MySql/README.md

-# Crouton-LAMP/WP
+# Chromebook-Crouton-Ubuntu 18.04-LAMP-WP
-Ubuntu 18.04 based LAMP stack for crouton with optional WordPress.
+Ubuntu 18.04 based LAMP stack for crouton with optional WordPress target.
+Created from a need to have a development environment on a chromebook with arm processor.

+## Open terminal and enter shell.

 On Chromebook.

+Press Ctrl+Alt+T to enter terminal.
-Open a shell (Ctrl+Alt+T, type "shell" no quotes and hit enter).
+Type "shell" without the quotes and hit enter.

 ## Download crouton and install to bin